jacksonllee/BP-truncation/readme.md

 ## Requirements

-Python 2.7 or 3.x is required.
+Python 3.4 or above is required.
 A Unix-based system (Linux or Mac) is assumed.

 [NumPy](http://www.numpy.org/), [SciPy](http://www.scipy.org/),